greearb/xorp.ct/other/buildbot/README.txt

+To have your own buildbot:

+Install buildbot 7.12 or later
+Ask Ben Greear for a user/password for your bot.
+Run this command to build the slave in a directory of your choosing: buildbot create-slave slave dmz2.candelatech.com:9989 [bot-name] [bot-passwd] vi slave/info/admin vi slave/info/host buildbot start slave

 This file details the packages added to the default installations of the different os's used in the buildbot system.
 Dependencies aren't listed.

 debian 5.0.4 sparc (buildbot3.cs.ucl.ac.uk)